 3) Improve the lighting

-Surprisingly, one of the most important factors that have an influence on the productivity of employees is the lighting in the office.
+While many jobs have remained remote since the pandemic, you might be surprised that for those who have returned to the office, one of the most important factors that have an influence on the productivity of employees is the lighting.
 In the winter months, most people experience very low levels of daylight which means our bodies aren’t able to produce enough vitamin D. Because of this, our immune systems are weaker and our general mood can be poorer than usual.
 Sitting indoors for a large proportion of the working day means we’re not exposed to as much natural light as we need to function to the best of our abilities.

 It’s important to ensure your office has plenty of natural light sources such as large windows to limit the use of artificial lights.
 If you’re stuck with a particularly dark office, you can use SAD lamps to compensate for the reduced exposure, but be careful by properly researching what artificial lights are the correct fit for your office environment.
 Strong lighting can cause serious eye strain and trigger headaches, whole fluorescent lighting is the worst offender when it comes to impacting people on a physical level and their ability to focus their eyes.